 The Governors, with advice and input from the Headteacher, set aims and objectives for the school, define a wide range of policies such as Health and Safety, Behaviour, and Safeguarding and review the progress of the school over time.
 The Senior Leadership Team gets on with managing the school, whilst the Governors are expected to act at a mainly strategic level.

-All Governors attend the regular Full Governing Body meeting which takes place once every half-term.
+All Governors attend the regular Governing Body meeting which takes place once every half-term, plu three extra meetings, whihc takes the total to 9 meetings in the year.
 We review the Headteacher’s report and several policies at each meeting to ensure they remain relevant and up to date.
-The Full Governing Body also receives updates from the committees and formally reviews the budget.

-Supporting the Full Governing Body are two committees which meet once a term and focus on specific areas.
-The Resources Committee looks at the school’s budget and facilities and the School Improvement Committee reviews the performance of the school, whilst exploring further opportunities for improvement.
+The Governing Body also review the school’s budget and general performance of the school, whilst exploring further opportunities for improvement.
 We also work alongside Hertfordshire County Council and there are several additional resources that we tap into to help us fulfil our role:

 - JARV (Joint Annual Review Visit) – How do they say we are doing?